valdisiljuconoks/optimizely-advanced-contentarea/README.md

 Bootstrap aware EPiServer content area renderer.
 Provides easy way to register display options used to customize look and feel of the blocks inside a EPiServer content area.

 ## Available Display Options
-Following display options are regsitered by default:
+Following display options are registered by default:
 * Full width
 * Half width
 * One-third width